 Services affected by Coronavirus (COVID-19)

-Waste and recycling collections are continuing as normal, including over the May bank holidays.
+Waste and recycling collections are taking place as normal.

 Advice for dealing with waste